microsoft/Connect-keynote_AI_demos/visionapi/CognitiveServicesVisionAPIDemo.md

 > ![](./Images/media/image4.png){width="3.276794619422572in"
 > height="1.3838856080489939in"}

-I've already uploaded a couple of training images.
+**Explanation-** I've already uploaded a couple of training images.

 Right now, you are looking at the UX, but this website is built on public APIs- you can do anything you see today programmatically or via